Budget

 So why is Governor Newsom proposing to invade the Rainy Day Fund when it’s not raining?
 Perhaps a few facts drawn from state schedules might shed some light.
 During Mr. Newsom’s five fiscal years as governor for which budgets have been enacted, the state’s General Fund appropriated $956 billion.
 None net went to reserves (the Rainy Day Fund added a net $9 billion but that was more than offset by a net $10 billion reduction in the Special Fund For Economic Uncertainties), $330 billion and $39 billion went to K-12 and Community Colleges as required by the constitution, $23 billion went to each of UC and CSU, and very large amounts went to Executive Branch salaries ($113 billion) and Health & Human Services ($286 billion) — the two segments that also grew the fastest with salary spending up 57 percent since Governor Brown’s last enacted budget and Health and Human Services spending up 87 percent.
 The former explains how our progressive state awkwardly spends $132,000 per prison inmate, the latter explains how billions of taxpayer dollars move every year to corporations and unions who, coincidentally or otherwise, provide financial support to the governor and legislature, and together that growth in spending likely explains some of the reason for proposing to draw on the Rainy Day Fund even though it’s not raining.
 But one thing is clear: since the state is dealing with neither an historic deficit nor a recession and reserves are already well below those needed in a recession, the Rainy Day Fund should not be touched.

-PS, the rebuttal contains factual errors about retiree health care obligations.
+PS, the rebuttal also contains factual errors about retiree health care obligations.
 Eg, the University of California expresses on page 17 here that “retiree health benefits are not a legal obligation of the University and can be canceled or modified at any time.”